ddx-510/sca_hackathon/README.md

-# NodeReact
+# AquaPOWERics

-Web application to showcase how to integrate React, Node.js and Express.
-Full explanation and guide available on Medium.
+Online management platform to monitor the farm status and centrailise data for processing